 These packs focus on multiple-choice comprehension, which will feature in the CEM 11+ Kendrick exam.
 There are 15 comprehension tests included in each pack.
-Pack 1 focuses on classical fiction and Pack 2 focuses on non-fiction and Pack 3 focuses on poetry.
+Pack 1 focuses on classical fiction, Pack 2 focuses on non-fiction and Pack 3 focuses on poetry.

 These packs focus on cloze questions that are used in almost all CEM 11+ exams.
 Pack 1 focuses on missing words and Pack 2 focuses on missing sentences.